Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

         at 7079866530279260     cont.   false   (15)
         at 7079866531252507     remove  false   (1)
 ```

-This execution is fine (linearized without obvious errors), but some others that we tried add errors, mostly on `contains` returning false while the element was in the list.
+This execution is fine (linearized without obvious errors), but some others executions had errors, mostly on `contains` returning false while the element was in the list.

 I may come from the fact that `nanoTime` is not atomic with the linearization point itself.